saenkn/khi/README.md

 >```

 > [!NOTE]
-> The container image source may change in the soon future. #21
+> The container image source may change in the near future. #21

 For more details, please try [Getting started](./docs/en/getting-started.md).